pakman1153/Jekyll-now/about.md

 ### More Information

-We someday soon plan to host glass blowing experience classes to sahre teh love of creating art out of glass.
+We someday soon plan to host glass blowing experience classes to share the love of creating art out of glass.

 ### Contact me